Kerma: Early 20th century

-Early archaeology at Kerma started with an Egyptian and Sudanese survey made by George A. Reisner, an American with joint appointments at Harvard University and the Museum of Fine Arts, Boston.
-Reisner later led these two institutions, the so-called "Harvard-Boston" expedition during three field seasons at Kerma (1913-1916).
-He worked in Egypt and Sudan for 25 years, 1907-1932.
+Early archaeology at Kerma started with an Egyptian and Sudanese survey by George Reisner, an American with joint appointments at Harvard University and the Museum of Fine Arts, Boston.
+Reisner later led these two institutions in the so-called "Harvard-Boston" expedition during three field seasons at Kerma (1913–1916).
+He worked in Egypt and Sudan for 25 years, 1907–1932.

-As one of the earliest sites to be excavated in this region, Kerma and Reisner's contributions to the region's archaeology are fundamental.
-A basic chronology of Kerman culture was established based on the work of Reisner's Harvard-Boston expedition (1913-1916); this provided the scaffolding for all other findings in the region.
+As Kerma was one of the earliest sites to be excavated in this region, Reisner's contributions to the region's archaeology are fundamental.
+A basic chronology of Kerman culture was established based on the work of Reisner's Harvard-Boston expedition; this provided the scaffolding for all other findings in the region.
 Reisner's precise excavation techniques, site reports, and other publications made later reinterpretation of his results possible.

 The Lower/Western Deffufa (a massive tomb structure) was found closer to the river (19°36'2"N, 30°24'37"E); the Upper/Eastern Deffufa is a few kilometers away from the river in a cemetery (19°36'15"N, 30°26'41"E).
-Most burials were slightly flexed, lying on their sides.
-Reisner saw many links to ancient Egyptian culture through architectural techniques and the dimensions of the base of the Lower/Western Deffufa (52.3 m × 26.7 m, or 150 × 100 Egyptian cubits).
+The deceased in most burials were slightly flexed, lying on their sides.
+Reisner saw many links to ancient Egyptian culture through his architectural techniques and the dimensions of the Lower/Western Deffufa's base (52.3 m × 26.7 m, or 150 × 100 Egyptian cubits).
 He assumed it was a fort.
 He did not conduct further excavations of the settlement suspected to surround the Lower Deffuffa.

-The Upper/Eastern Deffufa was located amidst thousands of low, round graves, with clear stylistic differences between the northern, middle, and southern parts of the cemetery.
-The most elaborate tombs were found in the southern part of the cemetery.
-Reisner assumed that the large, quadrangular deffufa structures were funerary chapels associated with the largest mound graves, not tombs themselves.
+The Upper/Eastern Deffufa was located amidst thousands of low, round graves, with clear stylistic differences among the northern, middle, and southern parts of the cemetery.
+The most elaborate tombs were found in the southern part.
+Reisner assumed that the large, quadrangular deffufa structures were funerary chapels associated with the largest mound graves, not tombs per se.
 He interpreted these based on his knowledge of ancient Egyptian funerary practices, and since many of the grave goods found were Egyptian, he had no reason to think otherwise.

-George A. Reisner fit this archaeology into his understanding of ancient life along the Nile, assuming that Kerma was a satellite city of the ancient Egyptians.
-It was not until the late twentieth century that excavations by Charles Bonnet and the University of Geneva confirmed that this was not the case.
+Reisner fit this archaeology into his understanding of ancient life along the Nile, assuming that Kerma was a satellite city of the ancient Egyptians.
+It was not until the late 20th century that excavations by Charles Bonnet and the University of Geneva confirmed that this was not the case.
 They instead uncovered a vast independent urban complex that ruled most of the Third Cataract for centuries.

 Late 20th century to present

-For decades after Reisner's excavations, his dismissal of the site as an Egyptian satellite fortified city was accepted.
-"The patient and diligent work of Bonnet and his colleagues unearthed the foundations of numerous houses, workshops, and palaces, proving that as early as 2000 BC Kerma was a large urban center, presumably the capital city and a burial ground of the kings of Kush".
+Decades after Reisner's excavations, Bonnet's refutation of the idea that Kerma was an Egyptian satellite city was accepted.
+"The patient and diligent work of Bonnet and his colleagues unearthed the foundations of numerous houses, workshops, and palaces, proving that as early as 2000 BC Kerma was a large urban center, presumably the capital city and a burial ground of the kings of Kush."
 From 1977 to 2003, Bonnet and an international team of scholars excavated at Kerma.